Last updated on

 If you don’t want to invest in a lot of extra decor, use what you already have!
 Instruments make great statement pieces and really add to the overall look of your studio.

 When you’re buying instruments, consider what style you’re going for.
-Shops like this drum online store DCP have instruments for just about every theme out there.
+Shops have instruments for just about every theme out there.
 Wooden equipment, for instance, is perfect for a rustic look and country music.
 Sleek, minimalistic metal equipment is ideal if you’re going for a contemporary feel with cutting-edge sounds.

 Another pro tip: don’t throw away damaged instruments right away.
 Old cymbal stands or broken drumsticks make for great decorations.